sbmlteam/jsbml/doc/announcements/jsbml-1.5-release-announcement.md

 <http://sbml.org/Software/JSBML>

 This is mainly a bug fix release for SBML core.
-Many fixes and improvement have been made to the SBML level 3 packages implementations.
-We support the new SBML Level 3 distrib package version 1, we support the latest draft specification for the spatial package, the render and spatial packages validation was implemented.
+In addition, many fixes and improvements have been made to the implementation of support for SBML Level 3 packages.
+JSBML now supports the new SBML Level 3 Distributions ("distrib") package, Version 1, as well as the latest draft specifications for the SBML Level 3 Spatial Processes ("spatial") package.
+This release of JSBML also supports SBML validation for the "spatial" and the SBML Level 3 Rendering packages.

 **New features**
 * We support the new SBML Level 3 `distrib` version 1 package